 2. What services do you and your firm provide?

-While some CERTIFIED FINANCIAL PLANNER™ had to pass a competency exam in financial foundations, retirement, investment, tax and estate planning, some opt to focus on investment advice.
-Others do comprehensive financial planning that include retirement, insurance, estate planning and tax planning.
-It is important to find out the planners focus and specialties.
+While some CERTIFIED FINANCIAL PLANNER™ had to pass a competency exam in financial foundations, retirement, investment, tax, and estate planning, some opt to focus on investment advice.
+Others do comprehensive financial planning that includes retirement, insurance, estate planning, and tax planning.
+It is important to find out the planner’s focus and specialties.
 What you need is independent advice that looks at your whole financial picture.

 4. What types of clients do you specialize in?

 Some financial advisors have specialties such as helping business owners administer employer-sponsored retirement plans, incorporating socially responsible investments in portfolio design, high-income earners turn income into wealth, and near-retirees transition from accumulation to retirement income planning.
 Rarely is there a perfect match but asking more questions will help you find a good match.

 5. How many clients do you have?
 How many do you plan to take on?

 It is impossible for anyone to handle thousands of clients with a high level of personal service.